lmcai/HGTScanner/README.md

 - Apply HGTScanner to nuclear genomes (the primary concern is the all-by-all pairwise BLAST is not optimized for giga-sized genomes)

-## I. Prerequisites and installation
+## II.
+Prerequisites and installation

 **Installation**